Skip to main content

 \end{equation}

 These reactions should be familiar to all chemistry students and were presented previously in Chapter 31.1 and in Chapter 2.
-A significant contributor to ocean bicarbonate is the weathering of rocks like limestone. and marble, both forms of CaCO3.
+A significant source of oceanic bicarbonate is the weathering of rocks such as limestone and marble, both of which are forms of CaCO3.
 The relevant reactions are shown below.

 \begin{equation}